 28 For easier visualisation, the GDI scores are displayed with two digits (from 0.00 to 2.00).
+Companies that may appear to have the same GDI score may actually show differences when all digits are taken into account.

-Sweden
+Sweden ==